ibm-messaging/mq-golang/README.md

 This repository demonstrates how you can call IBM MQ from applications written in the Go language.

-> **NOTICE**: Please ensure that you use a dependency management tool such as [dep](https://github.com/golang/dep) or [Glide](http://glide.sh/), and add a specific version dependency.

-This repository previously contained sample programs that exported MQ statistics to some monitoring packages.
+This repository previously contained programs that exported MQ statistics to some monitoring packages.
 These have now been moved to a [GitHub repository called mq-metric-samples](https://github.com/ibm-messaging/mq-metric-samples).